February 19, 2026

 This season, Stanford has started two freshmen from the get-go, and, in the last two games, has had three freshmen starters.
 All three are on an improvement curve and are likely, barring injury, to play their best basketball in February.
 Lara Somfai has struggled in her last two outings, but she is still a candidate for conference freshman of the year.

 Call them explanations or excuses, but all four losses were against very good teams.
 Louisville was #1 in the conference and #7 in the national poll.
-Stanford played the last two games with a 7-player rotation (Haley Swaine played 40 minutes in the last game).
+Stanford played the last two games with a 7-player rotation (Haley Swain played 40 minutes in the last game).
 The game against Hidalgo & Friends (aka Notre Dame) featured a 37-point performance for Hidalgo (47% of the team’s points).
 The Irish also had a seven-player rotation, but Hidalgo’s presence was like an extra player on the floor.

 How much were the last three games affected by Nunu Agara’s absence?
 There’s no point in sugarcoating it: Agara has been a critical player for Stanford.
 She tops the list in points and offensive boards.
 When she is in lineup, opposing coaches must plan their defense to hold Agara in check.
 That gives other players, including Somfai and Eschmeyer, more options to score.
 It was no accident that, playing without Agara, Stanford got out-boarded by both Louisville and Notre Dame.

 Not knowing Agara’s status, what will Stanford do in February with its seven-player rotation, starting Eschmeyer in place of Agara and Clardy in place of Lepolo?
 Stanford still has options.
 Various players stepped up in all three of the Bay Area losses.
-All three of the freshmen scored double digits against Cal (Somfai 16, Eschmeyer 16, and Swaine 10).
+All three of the freshmen scored double digits against Cal (Somfai 16, Eschmeyer 16, and Swain 10).
 Somfai’s last second three-pointer took the game into overtime.
 Eschmeyer, coming off the bench, had a career-high 16 points and 7 boards.
 Against Notre Dame, she had a similar line.

 Agara’s junior classmates have continued to contribute, with Ogden offering 23 points and 10 boards against Notre Dame.
 Ogden had 16 points against Louisville.
 Clardy is always there, averaging 15.3 points in the last three games.

-Replacing Lepolo is a challenge because of her steady leadership and defense, but Swaine and Ijiwoye have stepped up.
+Replacing Lepolo is a challenge because of her steady leadership and defense, but Swain and Ijiwoye have stepped up.
 Swaine has been in double figures each of the last three games, averaging 10.3 points.
 Ijiwoye had 15 points against Louisville.

 So, Agara’s return would be a major plus, but Stanford in February will learn to adjust and be competitive in all its games, with (at least) seven players fighting to make it a winning month.